CDCgov/prime-reportstream/prime-router/docs/proposals/0010-translations-and-schemas/0010-translations-and-schemas.md

 A smaller scope proposal for onboarding new senders is possible.
 However, tackling both the deficiency in translations and the testing matrix problem together proved to be synergistic.

 ## Further Work
 This proposal does not touch the Schema Element class, but one could make a similar proposal for this class and its associated structures.
+Likewise, filtering and routing improvements are not addressed.